 Sunday, 14th January 2018

-The sky overhead was a sharp, cloudless vibrant blue, electric hue that made everything feel charged with potential, humming with anticipation.
+The sky overhead was a sharp, electric blue, a vibrant hue that made everything feel charged with potential.
 The scent of freshly cut grass and damp turf hung in the air, familiar and invigorating.
-It was now the girls turn for their first match of the year for the U18 girls' division, and the whole squad gathered near the halfway line, their crisp white kits gleaming in the early afternoon sun.
+It was the girls' turn now for their first fixture of the year for the U18 girls' division, and the squad gathered near the halfway line, their crisp white kits gleaming in the early afternoon sun.

 But they wouldn’t stay pristine for long.

-Coach Leo had just wrapped up his final pep talk, a blend of encouragement and sharp tactical insight.
+Mr. Leo had just wrapped up his final team talk, a blend of encouragement and sharp tactical insight.
 The team broke from their huddle with a unified clap and shout, adrenaline crackling in the air like static.
-Excitement buzzed in the air.
-Nerves too.
+Excitement buzzed.
+Nerves, too.

 Jean barely had time to draw a full breath before a voice rang out behind her.